Blow drying your hair regularly is an easy way to damage it. But what’s the link to dandruff?

 If you’ve experienced damage from blow drying, you should also choose the right shampoo to bring your hair and scalp back to health:

-Instant Relief Shampoo - as the name suggests, a hydrating shampoo that’s proven to treat dry scalp
+Repair & Protect 2-in-1 - helps to moisturize and repair damaged hair’s smoothnessDry Scalp Care with Almond Oil Shampoo - as the name suggests, a hydrating shampoo that’s proven to treat dry scalp.

-And of course, because they’re Head & Shoulders shampoos, they fight dandruff with proven active ingredients.
-Use them regularly to help keep dandruff-prone scalp protected and in good shape.
+And of course, because they’re Head & Shoulders shampoos, they fight dandruff with our active ingredient Pyrithione Zinc (ZPT).
+Use them regularly to help keep dandruff-prone scalp protected and healthy.

 More hair care tips and advice